joeledv/Terrain-Traversability-Analysis/README.md

 ### 4. Feature Extraction and Vectorization

 From the transformed point clouds, local features are computed for each point to characterize terrain geometry and material properties.
+Feature extraction is based on a **K-Nearest Neighbors (KNN)** approach to describe the local neighborhood of each point.

+Two neighborhood sizes were evaluated:

+- **K = 10**, capturing fine-grained local geometric variations
+- **K = 50**, capturing more global surface characteristics and increased spatial smoothing

-Extracted features include:
+The extracted features include:

 - Relative height
 - Local height variance